Breastfeeding Protects Babies

 Breastfeeding saves lives during an emergency.
 When an emergency occurs, breastfeeding can save lives:

-- Breast milk is the right temperature for babies and helps to prevent hypothermia when the body temperature drops too low.
+- Breast milk is the right temperature for babies, and closeness to the mother's body during breastfeeding helps to prevent hypothermia when the body temperature drops too low.

 - Breast milk is readily available without the need for other supplies.